The Perfect 2 Day Budapest Itinerary for First-Timers

 The Buda Castle is one of the most important historical buildings in Hungary and in my opinion, it’s one of the most beautiful castles in Europe as well.

-It was home for the Hungarian kings for centuries but today it’s no longer functioning as a castle.
+It was home to the Hungarian kings for centuries but today it’s no longer functioning as a castle.
 The former castle building is now housing two museums: the Hungarian National Gallery and the Budapest History Museum.

-In comparison, walking up is totally free and it takes only like 10 minutes at a normal pace.
+In comparison, walking up is totally free and it takes only 10 minutes at a normal pace.
 And you can get a pretty amazing view during the walk too!

 If you’re not a museum person (trust me, I feel you!) it’s still worth going up to Buda Castle.
 And if you have only 2 days in Budapest I would recommend skipping the museums anyway.
-But the Castle and the surrounding area look absolutely incredible and the view is just breathtaking!
-You can see basically the whole Pest side from up there.

 Cross the Széchenyi Chain Bridge

 There are 8 bridges in Budapest in total but the Széchenyi Chain Bridge is undoubtedly the most famous of all of them.
-It was actually the first permanent bridge that was built on the Danube river in Budapest!
+It was actually the first permanent bridge that was built on the Danube River in Budapest!

 The bridge is 375 meters long and two giant lions guard both of the bridgeheads.
 Crossing the bridge is definitely one of the best things to do in Budapest as it offers amazing views on both the Buda and Pest sides.